jasmin-software/dotnet_a2a_demo/1. A2A Agent Discovery/README.md

 }
 ```

-Run the app, i.e., `dotnet run`, you'll get the same output, but streamed in real-time.
+Run the app, i.e., `dotnet run`.
+You'll get the same output, but streamed in real-time.

 </details>